 Common Name: Beaked Cornsalad

-Valerianella radiata is a Annual up to 0.60 metres tall.
+Valerianella radiata is an annual plant that can grow up to 0.60 metres tall.

 It has edible uses.